79jke/79jke.github.io/about.md

 permalink: /about/
 ---

-Quant Researcher by day.
+Master of Science student.
+Former Senior Quant Researcher.
 Happy all the time.